4 Acrylic Display Case Designs to Engage Your Customers

 Because acrylic is much lighter than glass, it’s much cheaper in terms of shipping and logistics costs.
 If you’re building a large display that needs to be shipped across the country, that cost can become substantial with a heavier substrate.
 Additionally, acrylic can help you achieve an elegant, upscale look while providing great product visibility.

-In industries like CBD, where theft is a rampant challenge, acrylic display cases can help you showcase your products without them being knocked over, moved, broken, or stolen.
+In industries like cannabis or wireless communication, where theft is a rampant challenge, acrylic display cases can help you showcase your products without them being knocked over, moved, broken, or stolen.
 By building a lockable functionality into your case—whether the case itself is locked or products are kept in a locked storage container beneath the display—you can tell your brand story while protecting your merchandise.

 Cons